tarrut/pautarres_reflex/assets/projects/airline_optimization.md

 </tbody>
 </table>

-This distribution allows to perform all the flights with the provided number of aircraft of each fleet.
+This distribution ensures all flights are performed with the provided fleet.

 ### Reduction of aircrafts needed

-However, it can be computed (using linear programming) if all the aircrafts are actually needed to cover the provided schedule.
-It results, that the minimum number of aircrafts is **15**, less than our current fleet.
-Despite this, the 16 aircrafts will be used up from this point.
+Using linear programming, we determined the minimum number of aircraft required to cover the schedule is 15.
+However, the current fleet of 16 aircraft will still be used.

 ### Best combination of aircrafts

-It is also quite interesting comparing the total cost of using different number of aircrafts from both fleets.
-It results that the best combination is formed by 8 Boeing 737-400 and 8 Airbus A321 with a minimum cost of 742023€.
+The optimal cost is achieved with 8 Boeing 737-400 and 8 Airbus A321 aircraft, resulting in a minimum cost of 742023€.

 <table class="table" style="width: auto !important; margin-left: auto; margin-right: auto;">
 <thead>